hardware-is-not-software/kirppis/specifications/day2.md

    - Display the total count of documents in each collection

 This script is useful for debugging and understanding the current state of your database.

+### Multiple Image Support

+To use the multiple image feature:

+1. When creating or editing an item, you can now select multiple images at once
+2. You can also add more images to an existing item
+3. The first image will be marked as the "Main" image and will be used as the primary display
+4. You can remove individual images by hovering over them and clicking the "×" button
+5. On the item detail page, you can browse through all images using the navigation arrows or thumbnails
+6. The image counter shows your current position in the gallery

+### Currency Selection

+To use the currency selection feature:

+1. When creating or editing an item, you can now select a currency from the dropdown next to the price input
+2. The currency symbol will update automatically based on your selection
+3. The price will be displayed with the correct currency symbol throughout the application
+4. Different currencies have appropriate formatting (e.g., JPY without decimal places, NOK with symbol after the amount)

+### Docker Setup

+To run the application in Docker:

+1. Follow the instructions in the `DOCKER.md` file
+2. Make sure you have Docker and Docker Compose installed
+3. Build and start the containers using the provided commands
+4. Access the application at the specified URLs
+5. Configure the environment variables as needed

 ## Suggested Tasks for Future Days